How to Play Euchre

 Starting left of the dealer, each player may "order up" the face-up card as trump or pass.
 If ordered up, the dealer picks up that card and discards one.
 If all four pass, a second round lets any player name a different suit.
 If everyone passes again, the hand is redealt.

-Any player who calls trump may go alone — their partner sits out for a chance at bonus points.
+Any player who calls trump may go alone.
+Their partner sits out for a chance at bonus points.

 Playing Tricks